kanyeishere/toxic-comment-classification/README.md

 A trial to train another LSTM model to generate new data to balance the training dataset and supplement the imcomplete text in test dataset: glove_bi-lstm_data_generation.ipynb

-!!Note: Because there are too many result tables, we merge them together and make some comparoision graph in readme.md.
-Please check the results and related analysis here.
-Thanks
+!!Note: Because there are too many result tables, we merge them together and make some comparision graphs in readme.md.
+Please check the results and the related analysis here.
+Thanks.

 ## Data statistics: